braingeneers/SpikeCanvas-EphysPipeline/DEPLOYMENT_GUIDE.md

-# EphysPipeline Deployment Guide
+# SpikeCanvas Deployment Guide

-Complete guide for deploying EphysPipeline in any environment - from desktop to enterprise cloud.
+Complete guide for deploying SpikeCanvas in any environment - from desktop to enterprise cloud.

 ## Choose Your Deployment Scenario